SumoLogic/sumologic-documentation/docs/send-data/sources/installed-collectors/local-file-source.md

    * **Source Host.** The hostname assigned by the operating system is used by default.
 The Source Host value is tagged to each log and stored in a searchable metadata field called \_sourceHost.
 Avoid using spaces so you do not have to quote them in keyword search expressions.
 This can be a maximum of 128 characters.

-    You can define a Source Host value using system environment variables, see [Configuring sourceCategory and sourceHost using variables](./Local-File-Source.md "Local File Source") below for details.
+    You can define a Source Host value using system environment variables, see [Configuring sourceCategory and sourceHost using variables](#configuring-sourcecategory-and-sourcehost-using-variables) below for details.

    * **Source Category.** The Source Category value is tagged to each log and stored in a searchable metadata field called \_sourceCategory.
-See our [Best Practices: Good Source Category, Bad Source Category](../../01-Design-Your-Deployment/Best-Practices:-Good-Source-Category,-Bad-Source-Category.md "Best Practices: Good Source Category, Bad Source Category").
+See our [Best Practices: Good and Bad Source Categories](../../design-deployment/best-practices-source-categories.md).
 Avoid using spaces so you do not have to quote them in keyword search expressions.
 This can be a maximum of 1,024 characters.

-    You can define a Source Category value using system environment variables, see [Configuring sourceCategory and sourceHost using variables](./Local-File-Source.md "Local File Source") below for details.
+    You can define a Source Category value using system environment variables, see [Configuring sourceCategory and sourceHost using variables](#configuring-sourcecategory-and-sourcehost-using-variables) below for details.

    * **Fields.** Click the **+Add Field** link to define the fields you want to associate, each field needs a name (key) and value.